 Letting Go With Chronic Illness Doesn’t Mean Giving Up

-Simplifying Life with Chronic Illness
+How to Simplify Life with Chronic Illness

 Learn to accept what you need and don’t need with chronic illness.
 Growth comes from making room for new things.

-About a year ago, John and I realized we were in trouble with my health.
+In early 2017, John and I realized we were in trouble with my health.
 Yes, we knew we were embarking on a new journey with me being chronically ill, but it took us a while to realize just how much our lives were going to change.